-During warm summer days, water temperatures occasionally exceed the optimal range for trout, but for only a few hours at a time (see Figure 2).
+During warm summer days, water temperatures occasionally exceed the optimal range for brown trout.
 This is likely due to hot air temperatures.
-Noticeable warming of water temperatures downstream of highway 101 also occur following some rain events, while the upstream logger does not respond as drastically (see Figure 3).
-This trend may in part be attributed to runoff caused by rain heating up after landing on and flowing across hot pavement.
+However, more noticeable warming of water temperatures downstream of highway 101 also occur following some rain events, while the upstream logger does not respond as drastically (see Figure 2).
+This trend may in part be attributed to runoff caused by rain heating up after landing on and flowing across the hot pavement of Highway 101.

-A second possible variable to consider is overflow from the pond located between Highway 101 and the railroad tracks, which discharges into Eagle Creek from the west (see Figure 4).
+A second possible variable to consider is overflow from the pond located between Highway 101 and the railroad tracks, which discharges into Eagle Creek from the west (see Figure 3).
 The downstream temperature logger is located approximately 30 feet downstream of this input.
 This pond holds water which is likely warmed by a combination of solar energy and storm water inflow from the area south of Hwy 101.
 Large amounts of warm water may be released during rain events as the pond fills and overflows.
-An investigation conducted on August 19, 2009, during a 2-inch rain event (see Figure 4) shows numerous temperature monitoring locations on Eagle Creek upstream and downstream of the pond tributary, including the tributary itself.
+An investigation conducted on August 19, 2009, during a 2-inch rain event (see Figure 3) shows numerous temperature monitoring locations on Eagle Creek upstream and downstream of the pond tributary, including the tributary itself.
 The temperature of Eagle Creek rises almost 2°C directly after the tributary discharges into Eagle Creek.
 The tributary water is almost 5°C higher than Eagle Creek.
 Temperature spikes appear to be due less from direct Highway 101 runoff, but rather more significantly, a combination of the warm ponded water, runoff from Highway 101, and an increase of water volume leaving the pond.
 The temperature of the pond may not actually increase during storm events, but rather the volume of water discharging into Eagle Creek is perhaps the stronger influence on temperature rise.
 This greatly exceeds the small increase in temperature that typically occurs during dry periods that could be attributed to atmospheric warming of the stream.
-Even though the temperature exceeds the optimal range for trout by only a few degrees and for only a short period, these rapid temperature increases could be stressful to fish.
+Even though the temperature exceeds the optimal range for brown trout by only a few degrees and for only a short period, these rapid temperature increases could be stressful to the brown trout population.

 Water temperature is an important factor influencing the health of trout streams.
 Overall, water quality of Eagle Creek appears good.
-Brown Trout are making a comeback (Peterson, 2008), water temperatures rarely exceed optimal range, and most of the riparian area is in a natural state.
+Brown trout are making a comeback (Peterson, 2008), water temperatures rarely exceed optimal brown trout range, and most of the riparian area is in a natural state.
 However, the state water quality standard for Class 2A waters maintain there shall be "no material increase" in temperature.
 Future monitoring will help track whether the planned road construction will reduce the temperature spikes in Eagle Creek following rain events.